-The CARES Act reverses a provision of the Affordable Care Act (ACA) that formerly required a prescription to purchase over-the-counter (OTC) medicines with pre-tax dollars.
-But the CARES Act goes one step further and includes menstrual products to also be paid for (or reimbursed) on a tax-free basis.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act, passed on March 27, 2020, reversed a provision of the Affordable Care Act (ACA) that formerly required a prescription to purchase over-the-counter (OTC) medicines with pre-tax dollars.
+But the CARES Act went one step further to include menstrual products as an eligible tax-free expense.

 When did my OTC medications become eligible FSA/HSA/HRA expenses?

 Although the CARES Act became law on March 27, 2020, this provision is retroactive to January 1, 2020.
 Every over-the-counter medication and feminine product that you purchased after December 31, 2019 is eligible for reimbursement through your qualifying HSA, FSA or HRA plan.
 If you still have receipts from those purchases, you can submit them to be reimbursed!

 Sec.
 4402 of the CARES Act simply says “Inclusion of certain over-the-counter medical products as qualified medical expenses” but does not expand to identify what “certain” means.
 It may be assumed that most products with medicated ingredients are deemed eligible.